 - The "C" Team has Twitch chat members, referred to as "the Shadow Council", send "bits" and hashtags to earn the use of advantages for the players; and they're also polled to determine aspects of the game itself (such as which choice of two enemy types the players will fight in a later encounter).
 In exchange for their support and donations, the subscribing members of the Shadow Council are rewarded with varying boons themselves (e.g. gift certificates from show sponsors) any time the players roll a Natural 20.

 - Jeremy Crawford has the A team encounter a Circus of Fear, where the audience raucously cheers on the carnage and mayhem, and encourages the PAX audience in attendance to play that audience themselves.
 The entire audience of the live show chanting "BLOOD!
 BLOOD!
 BLOOD!" in unison was quite affecting.
+The audience has kept up the Crowd Chant at following games, and will chant other words as appropriate (like "CHEESE!
+CHEESE!
+CHEESE!" when cheering on Bobby).

 - Awesome Moment of Crowning: At the end of "Ark of the Mad Mage", Omin is made a Masked Lord of Waterdeep.

-- Baby Morph Episode: At the first PAX Unplugged game, a stray curse by the nine Trickster Gods of Ommu turns Omin, Jim, and Viari into the 8 years-old versions of themselves for the rest of the episode and into the following PAX South game.
+- At the first PAX Unplugged game, a stray curse by the nine Trickster Gods of Ommu turns Omin, Jim, and Viari into the 8 years-old versions of themselves for the rest of the episode and into the following PAX South game.
 Rosie, being as old as she is, is mostly unaffected by the curse (simply going from really old to just very old).

 - Back for the Dead: In season 9, Danielle the Drow, last seen three seasons ago, comes back but is killed by Drizzt Do'Urden at the end of the episode.